wolverine2k/crunchy/gsoc_2009/crunchy/src/tests/test_handle_local.rst

     >>> __irrelevant = handle.write(file_content)
     >>> handle.close()
     >>> request = mocks.Request(args={'url':filepath})

+We test that the vlam page gets created.

     >>> handle_local.local_loader(request)
     This is just a test.
     .htm
     Crunchy
     True

+We test that the request was sent back.

+    >>> request.print_lines()
     200
     Cache-Controlno-cache, must-revalidate, no-store
     End headers